 Getting started with NDepend 3

-• Under the new “NDepend” main menu item, select “Attach new NDepend project to solution”
+• In the new “NDepend” menu, select “Attach new NDepend project to solution”.

 Once NDepend is added to your solution, the menu will change to look like this: